Eliminating Inefficiency and Uncertainty with Cayuse 424

 OU’s other goal was to automate their Grants.gov proposal review process.
 Before switching to Cayuse 424, the ORS would often have to deal with proposals that were rejected due to technical errors with the submission.
 Sometimes they had enough time to correct the error and resubmit—other times, the window was too narrow.
 With Cayuse 424’s form validation feature, every proposal goes through a pre-submission check, which alerts the user to specific items that might cause a rejection.

-“The Cayuse 424 system is designed to increase efficiency, accuracy, and platform stability and thus allows us to provide even higher levels of service to our faculty.”
+“The Cayuse 424 system allows us to provide even higher levels of service to our faculty.”

 Vice President for Research